Maluuba/gensen/README.md

 ##### Creating a GenSen model from a trained multi-task model

-Once you have a trained model, we can throw away all of the decoders and just retain the encoder used to compute sentence representations to save disk space.
+Once you have a trained model, we can throw away all of the decoders and just retain the encoder used to compute sentence representations.

 You can do this by running